dhis2/developer-portal/blog/2026-02-01-mosip-integration-demo/index.md

 1. Features to expand OIDC login for DHIS2 users, as mentioned above, so using eSignet for login is supported out-of-the-box
 2. A more generic plugin for verifying with eSignet in the Capture app
 3. A more generic relying party backend service for the back-channel part of the OIDC flow, that takes advantage of all of eSignet’s OIDC features
-4. Written guidance and documentation on setting up these components to make production integrations, including a fully-fledge reference implementation
+4. Written guidance and documentation on setting up these components to make production integrations, including a fully-fledged reference implementation
 5. Advanced DHIS2 interoperability features:
     1. Data mapping at the Routes, for example to map User Info from eSignet to T.E. attribute values in DHIS2
     2. An eventing system for tracked entities